Comparing observations to emissions#

 1. Loading data sources into the object store#

-For this, we will add observation, footprint and flux data to the object store.
+We begin by adding observation, footprint, flux, and (optionally) boundary conditions data to the object store.
+See Adding ancillary spatial data for more details on these inputs.
 This data relates to Tacolneston (TAC) site within the DECC network and the area around Europe (EUROPE domain).
-Here we’ll use some helper functions fro the openghg.tutorial submodule.

 from openghg.tutorial import populate_surface_data, populate_footprint_inert, populate_flux_ch4, populate_bc_ch4